-The existence of smaller parcels in the area is not a bases for Variance, while there are substandard size parcels in the area, they have also are precluded from further division due to the size limitation.
-If a substandard parcel are created by approval of a Variance request, that would still not create a property right issue as each Variance request must be considered under their own merits.
-Therefore, Staff does not believe a substantial right is at risk, that the subject Variance request would preserve.
+The existence of smaller parcels in the area is not a basis for a Variance, while there are substandard size parcels in the area, they also are precluded from further division due to the size limitation.
+The substandard parcels previously created by approval of a Variance request, did not create a property right issue as each Variance request must be considered under its own merits.
+Therefore, Staff does not believe there is a substantial property right at risk that this Variance request would be needed to preserve the right to develop the property as allowed by the ordinance.